Skip to main content Skip to footer

 If you wish to submit a complaint, you can complete our Complaints and Resolutions form or contact us using the details in the previous FAQ above.

-The FCA has amended the deadline for referring relevant complaints to the Financial Ombudsman Service (FOS).
-You will have until the later of 29 July 2026 or 15 months from the date of our final response letter, rather than the usual 6 months, to refer your complaint to FOS.
+The FCA has amended the deadline for referring motor finance commission complaints to the Financial Ombudsman Service (FOS).
+You will have until the later of 29 July 2026 or 15 months from the date of our final response letter, rather than the usual 6 months, to refer your motor finance commission complaint to the FOS.

 We will confirm these timescales to you in our final response letter.